 "An organisation which believes that there is ‘no risk’ of data integrity failure is unlikely to have made an adequate assessment of inherent risks in the data lifecycle."

 There is a clear GMP inspection trend of focusing on data integrity and the focus is on much more than just electronic data.
 The TGA incorporates DI deficiencies into the areas of Documentation, Automated Systems and Quality Control covering both manually-generated / paper-based and electronic records.

-This one-day training course will help you identify your GMP data integrity needs and vulnerabilities as well as how you can address them to reduce your regulatory risk.
+This 1-day training course will help you identify your GMP data integrity needs and vulnerabilities as well as help you address them to reduce your regulatory risk.

 - What does data integrity (DI) mean, who can contribute to good DI?